This week, our Free Culture Book Club continues to read Biodigital, a novel.

 While we wait for that, what does everybody else think about this section of Biodigital?
 I’m obviously not doing well, but it looks like the chapters might be getting shorter, showing that I probably broke the book up incorrectly…

-Credits: The header image extracted from the book’s cover.
+Credits: The header image has been extracted from the book’s cover.